 - Get a taste of museum culture in Amherst and beyond

-On Thursday, we will start the day with flying colors through fun activities designed to build our community and introduce you to the Mead.
-Explore new exhibitions, begin a collaborative art project, see the campus with an artist’s eyes, and get a behind-the-scenes look at art storage as you and your fellow students make new discoveries: and new friends!
-Near the end of the day, we’ll unwind with an arts-themed movie and popcorn, followed by a pizza dinner.
+The 2017 Meet at the Mead program begins on Thursday with fun activities designed to build community and introduce you to the Mead.
+Explore new exhibitions with curators, participate in collaborative art projects, see the campus with an artist’s eyes, and get a behind-the-scenes look at art storage as you and your fellow students make new discoveries: and new friends!

-On Friday morning, we will set off on an all-day trip to visit two very different museums: the Clark Art Institute in Williamstown and MASS MoCA in North Adams.
-After a morning of admiring acclaimed works by Van Gogh, Whistler, and more at the Clark, we’ll break for an outdoor boxed lunch before continuing to North Adams, where a vibrant world of contemporary art awaits.
+On Friday morning, we will journey to the Berkshires on an all-day trip to visit two very different museums: the Clark Art Institute in Williamstown and MASS MoCA in North Adams.
+After a morning of admiring paintings at the Clark, we’ll break for a boxed lunch before continuing to North Adams, where many marvels of the contemporary art world await.

-Back at the Mead on Saturday we will put the finishing touches on our group project, reflect on the past few days, and celebrate a successful program with plenty of good food and good conversation.
+Back at the Mead on Saturday, we will put the finishing touches on a group project, reflect on the past few days, and celebrate a successful program with plenty of good food and good conversation.

 During this program you can discover the many ways you can engage with the Mead’s collections, take part in museum activities, and get to know the students and staff at the heart of its mission.
 The Mead is adjacent to the quad, where most Amherst students spend their first year.
 It has a world-class art collection, late night hours, and a café—not to mention comfy chairs for relaxing in, tables to study at, and special events year-round.
 This is where art and ideas live.
 From ancient to contemporary, from near and far, the Mead has it all in one of its galleries or storage rooms.
 Let the Mead help you find what you came to college for.